-

 Non Food Items (NFI) - if you require material support, you can receive non-food items, for a limited period of time to meet your basic needs in a dignified manner.

 Language courses - Language plays an important role in feeling confident in the host community.
-IOM organizes free Romanian language courses.
-You can learn the language through interactive in person courses, in small groups with specialized lecturers .
+IOM organises free Romanian language courses, through interactive in-person courses in small groups with specialised teachers .

-Employment/Access to labour market - Our counselors will support you in identifying suita- ble jobs for you and provide guidance and infor- mation about accessing the labour market, and your rights and obligations as an employee.
+Employment/Access to labour market - Our counsellors and partners work provide guidance and information about accessing the labour market, as well as on protection information regarding rights and obligations as an employee.

 Socio-cultural activities - Starting a new chapter in life can often be challenging.
 Socio-cultural activities are designed to support you in feeling comfortable in your new environment.
 IOM Romania offers a wide range of recreational activities that will support you in meeting other people, visit different places around the city, interact with other cultures and learn more about Romania.